muammar/muammar.github.io.old/en/index.md

 ### About me

-If you arrived here I think you should know that my name is Muammar.
-Talking about me I think is not something interesting enough.
+If you arrived here you should know that my name is Muammar.
+Talking about me think is not something interesting enough.
 I might write that I was born on December, 28th.
 I like the winter, the grey.
 I have a master in Chemistry and I'm doing a PhD in Quantum Chemistry in France.
 I am used to reading and programming in my free time.
 I enjoy playing the guitar, in fact